Degrath/Expansion-AI-mod-mission-files-and-setup-directions/README.md

  If you are using an older version of eAI or previous versions of the AI_init.c you can remove the directories and files if you no longer need the data inside.

+If you are using any other map you will need to edit the startpos and the waypoints for the patrols listed in the init_eAI.c and PatrolSettings.json they will only work for mission with the Chenarus map.

  You can edit the loadout.json files and the PatrolSettings.json now to suit your servers need or Launch the server and enjoy.